FMSoftCN/HybridOS-Lite/README.md

     - `newconfig.json` the alternative layout file for change manifest.json;
     - `default_layout.css` contains default css for every dom element;
     - `gearx.css` css files for gear when runns with different width and height;
-    - `chgconfigx.css` css files for chgconfig when runns with different width and height;
+    - `chgconfigx.css` css files for chgconfig when runns with different width and height.

+## How to building the samples

+## How to run the samples